Shashank02051997/QuizzieThunder-NodeJs/README.md

 JWT_SECRET
 TWILIO_ACCOUNT_SID
 TWILIO_AUTH_TOKEN
+SENDGRID_API_KEY
 ```

 The MONGODB_URL is the connection string to your MongoDB database.
 The JWT_SECRET can be any string of your choice.
 Additionally, include the TWILIO_ACCOUNT_SID and TWILIO_AUTH_TOKEN for Twilio integration.
+Sendgrid API used for sending emails

 4. Run `npm run dev` at the root directory to start the development server and launch the app in your browser.
 5. Navigate to http://localhost:4444/ to view the project.